Skip to content

 • Mechatronics

 Working towards incorporated or chartered status could benefit your career in the long-run.
-To do this, you would need to register with a relevant industry body and apply to the Engineering Council.
+To do this, you'll need to register with a relevant industry body and apply to the Engineering Council:

-To work with electrical wiring, you will need to pass a Colour Vision Assessment.
+To work with electrical wiring, you'll need to pass a Colour Vision Assessment.

 Find the right course for you